By Children’s Librarian Eileen Saam

 AtoZ World Culture

-- Want to learn about a country that you know very little or nothing about?
-Click the search bar and type in the name of the country.
+• Click the search bar and type in the name of the country,

-You can obtain a wealth of basic facts about each country such as its flag, location on the globe, local language, capital city, country codes, currency, highest and lowest points of elevation, national symbols, and demographics such as population.
-And you can obtain in-depth information about each country such as its culture, society, education, and history.
+• Basic facts about each country such as its flag, location on the globe, local language, capital city, country codes, currency, highest and lowest points of elevation, national symbols, and demographics such as population.

 The social indicators section for each country contains a wealth of facts and statistics, and includes several graphs that show comparisons of countries around the world, including fertility rate, income share, and life expectancy.